BernardoGiordano/Checkpoint/issue_template.md

 Please fill the fields with all the informations important for the maintainers to get your issue fixed or sorted out.

+If you feel it's relevant, please attach screenshots or pictures that could detail the issue more.

 * [x] Issue with Checkpoint for 3DS
 * [ ] Issue with Checkpoint for Switch
 * [ ] Feature request